Service Agreement Template, Free Download 2026

 When Do You Need a Service Agreement?

-Your business provides ongoing managed services, IT support, or maintenance and you need a standardized contract you can reuse across multiple clients.
+Your business provides ongoing managed services, IT support, or maintenance and you need a standardized service contract template you can reuse across multiple clients.
 The template lets you establish consistent terms for service level agreements, response times, and escalation procedures without drafting from scratch each time.
 Standardized service contracts reduce onboarding friction and ensure every client relationship starts with clear, enforceable expectations.

 You are entering a vendor relationship where the other party will access your confidential data, proprietary systems, or customer information.
 The service agreement template includes confidentiality and data protection sections that restrict how the provider handles sensitive materials.
 For additional protection, attach a separate non-disclosure agreement as an exhibit to the service contract.